Extend the College Lacrosse season...Please:

 - Opportunity to push the start of the season back

 The over-arching theme is better pacing for the school year, as far as games and practices.
-But the reason that should stick out most, is the last, pushing the start of the season back.
+But the one reason that should stick out most of all, is the last, pushing the start of the season back.

-Yes, the NCAA rules and the competitive nature of the coaches may make this darn near impossible but if they could somehow collectively come to a “gentleman’s agreement” and push competition back everyone would benefit to the nth degree.
-For the sport less means more at the beginning of the season.
+Yes, the NCAA rules and the competitive nature of coaches may make this darn near impossible but if somehow everyone could collectively come to a “gentleman’s agreement” and push competition back everyone would benefit to the nth degree.
+For lacrosse, at the beginning of the season, less games mean more of a following.

-Bottom line, if the beginning of the season could be pushed back two weeks and two weeks added on to it like College baseball, then College Lacrosse could finally begin to address the question that haunts the sport: why is attendance so low for college lacrosse games.
+Bottom line, if the beginning of the season is pushed back two weeks and two weeks are added on to it like College baseball, then College Lacrosse could finally begin to solve the riddle that puzzles everyone involved in the sport.

-Baseball College season is 2 weeks longer, and early games are held at tournaments in warm areas.
-But this is a bigger reason: College lacrosse is "The Show" for lacrosse, where as with baseball it is the MLB, and their games are in ideal weather all the time, if not, they don't play them.
+Here, though, is the biggest reason why baseball is played in ideal weather: College lacrosse is "The Show" for lacrosse, where as with baseball it is the MLB, and their games are in ideal weather all the time, if not, they don't play them.